plertz/minionwebsite/README.md

-# My first website ever
+# Made more than a year ago now